THE RED BULLETIN: How exhausting was shooting season 5?

 Do you like your characters?

 JB: I like my character, but I don’t think he is necessarily as easy to like as a lot of people think.
-I think that Sam is a character that can frustrate people just through his inability to act sometimes, and his low self esteem.
+I think that Sam is a character that can frustrate people just through his inability to act sometimes, and his creeping low self esteem.
 I think that people are starting to like him more, but I think when he first arrived and after his first couple of scenes in Season 1, people really didn’t like him at all, because they had no idea why he was putting himself through it.
 He arrives at Castle Black and he gets instantly beaten up and Jon Snow asks the question: “What are you doing here?”
-And it is only when Sam is able to explain to Jon why he is there – because he had this relationship with his father and he faked his death and he sent him away – that you realize that Sam is in an impossible situation.
+And it is only when Sam is able to explain to Jon why he is there – because he had this relationship with his father and he faked his death and he sent him away – that you realise that Sam is in an impossible situation.
 He just can’t win in life.

 How are things looking for your characters this season?